 Survey Research in the Middle East

-In addition to my book manuscript, Why Alliances Fail, I have several additional article projects drawing on original public opinion polls and population-based survey experiments conducted in the Middle East.
-These survey projects build upon methodological training I received as a participant in New York University’s 2014 Winter Experimental Social Sciences Institute in Abu Dhabi, United Arab Emirates.
+In addition to his book, Why Alliances Fail, Dr. Buehler has several additional article projects drawing on original public opinion polls and population-based survey experiments conducted in the Middle East.
+These survey projects build upon methodological training he received as a participant in New York University’s 2014 Winter Experimental Social Sciences Institute in Abu Dhabi, United Arab Emirates.

-If you are interested in undertaking a public opinion poll in Morocco, please contact me at firstname.lastname@example.org .
-I can introduce you to Dr. Mhammed Abderebbi, who leads Morocco’s most professional and reliable polling organization.
-Dr. Abderebbi acts as the local director for the Arab Barometer, Afro-Barometer, and World Values Survey projects in Morocco.
-He has extensive experience administering surveys for both U.S. and European embassies and universities and the Moroccan government.
+If you are interested in undertaking a public opinion poll in Morocco, please contact Dr. Buehler at firstname.lastname@example.org .
+He can introduce you to Morocco’s most professional and reliable polling organization, which has previously served as the local partner for the Arab Barometer, Afro-Barometer, and World Values Survey projects in Morocco.
+This polling organization has extensive experience administering surveys for both U.S. and European embassies and universities and the Moroccan government.

 Teams of Moroccan doctoral students undertake surveys for Dr. Buehler's nuclear attitudes project in collaboration with Dr. Mhammed Abderebbi.